KordingLab/Neural_Decoding/README.md

 ### A python package that includes many methods for decoding neural activity

-The package contains a mixture of classic decoding methods (Wiener Filter, Wiener Cascade, Kalman Filter, Support Vector Regression) and modern machine learning methods (XGBoost, Dense Neural Network, Recurrent Neural Net, GRU, LSTM).
+The package contains a mixture of classic decoding methods (Wiener Filter, Wiener Cascade, Kalman Filter, Naive Bayes, Support Vector Regression) and modern machine learning methods (XGBoost, Dense Neural Network, Recurrent Neural Net, GRU, LSTM).

 The decoders are currently designed to predict continuously valued output.
 In the future, we will modify the functions to also allow classification.

-## Our manuscript
+## Our manuscript and datasets
 This package accompanies a [manuscript](https://arxiv.org/abs/1708.00909) that compares the performance of these methods on several datasets.
 We would appreciate if you cite that manuscript if you use our code or data for your research.

+Code used for the paper is in the "Paper_code" folder.
+It is described further at the bottom of this read-me.

 All 3 datasets (motor cortex, somatosensory cortex, and hippocampus) used in the paper can be downloaded [here](https://www.dropbox.com/sh/n4924ipcfjqc0t6/AACPWjxDKPEzQiXKUUFriFkJa?dl=0).
 They are in both matlab and python formats, and can be used in the example files described below.